 General Reporting Requirements

 Note to permit writer: The condition below requires immediate notification of excess emissions and “immediate’ is defined in Division 200 as within 1 hour.
 However, OAR 340-214-0130(2)(a) also allows you to establish a different notification time period in the permit.
 For some sources, it is not reasonable or necessary to have the source notify DEQ of excess emissions right away.
 For instance, it may be sufficient to have them notify DEQ of the excess emissions the next working day.
-If a different time period is appropriate, revise condition 40.a accordingly.
+If a different time period is appropriate, revise Condition 40.a accordingly.

 Excess Emissions Reporting The permittee must report all excess emissions as follows: [OAR 340-214-0300 through 340-214-0360]